michael-grotton/blog/README.md

 I built this with the gatsby blog starter (https://github.com/gatsbyjs/gatsby-starter-blog)

-This is a list of modifications I made or features I added (and am currently adding):
+This is a list of modifications I made (and am currently adding):
   * redesign of the layout and styles
   * tag functionality for posts
+  * contact form

+This is a list of modifications I still want to make:
   * night mode